 Current Fellowship Sponsors

-Funded by the Energy High Performance Computing Conference (formerly the OG-HPC Conference), the Ken Kennedy Institute offers one-year supplemental fellowships in the amount of $7,500.
-The industry sponsored, one-year graduate fellowships are available to graduate students pursuing research related to high performance computing, computational science & engineering, and data science.
-Consideration will be given to students with a focus on high performance computing, software technology, modeling & simulation, data analytics & machine learning, industrial internet of things, and user experience & data visualization.
+Funded by the Energy HPC & AI Conference (formerly the OG-HPC Conference), the Ken Kennedy Institute offers one-year supplemental fellowships in the amount of $7,500.
+The industry sponsored, one-year graduate fellowships are available to graduate students pursuing research research related to high performance computing, AI, and other related areas of computational science and engineering.
+Consideration will be given to students with a focus on HPC, software technology, modeling and simulation, data analytics and machine learning, industrial internet of things, and user experience and data visualization.

-Moving forward, the Energy HPC Conference will be contributing funding to the Scott Morton Memorial Graduate Fellowship in the amount of $7,500.
+Moving forward, the Energy HPC & AI Conference will be contributing funding to the Scott Morton Memorial Graduate Fellowship in the amount of $7,500.
 For more information, click here.

 Past Recipients: